| | |

 It may be a tour, but there is still plenty of competition if you want it.

 First, you must keep your car in good shape so that it can get through the day without lengthy delays for repairs.
-Points will be deducted if official assistance is required.
+Penalty points are applied if official assistance is required.

-Third, there will be special tests, along the lines of autotests to assess handling, manoeuvrability and performance, on the superb kart circuits at (for LBL) Spa Francorchamps in Belgium and Liedolsheim in Germany - both circuits are over 1km long.
+Third, there will be special tests, along the lines of autotests to assess handling, manoeuvrability and performance, on the superb kart circuit at (for LBL) Liedolsheim in Germany - both circuit tests are over 1km long - plus (if possible) a circuit lap consistency test on a larger circuit such as the superb Autodromo di Franciacorta in Italy, which has hosted many high-profile races including European Touring Cars..

 Are there prizes?